Hana Center logo

 The organization offers a comprehensive range of free services including HUD-certified housing counseling, public benefits navigation (particularly SNAP), senior services, immigration and legal services, youth empowerment programs, and workforce development.
 Housing services are a core offering, with certified counselors providing no-cost one-on-one counseling, workshops, and referrals.
 Services span pre-purchase homebuyer counseling, post-purchase homeowner counseling, foreclosure prevention, rental assistance, eviction prevention, and homeless counseling.
 HANA also assists with Illinois Court-Based Rental Assistance Program (CBRAP) applications for tenants facing eviction.
 All counseling is available in Korean, Spanish, and English, with multilingual support extending to 15+ Asian American and Pacific Islander languages.

 What distinguishes HANA Center is its deep cultural competency and multilingual capacity combined with its community organizing mission.
 Unlike transactional financial service providers, HANA integrates social services with civic engagement and advocacy.
 The organization coordinates with government agencies (Illinois Housing Development Authority, City of Chicago), serves as a HUD-approved housing counselor hub, and partners with national coalitions on fair housing initiatives.
-Their approach addresses both immediate financial crises and longer-term community empowerment, treating clients as partners in systemic change rather than solely as consumers of services.
+Their approach addresses both urgent expense situations and longer-term community empowerment, treating clients as partners in systemic change rather than solely as consumers of services.

 Services & Features